bocadilloproject/bocadillo/docs/api/routing.md

 ```
 The base route class.

-This is referenced as `_T` in the rest of this module.
+This is referenced as `_R` in the rest of this module.

 __Parameters__